Last editedNov 20223 min read

 The term “payment link” is the most common, though other terms for the same thing include:

-When you create a payment link, you provide an easy way for customers or clients to pay for goods or services, but they can come in different forms as described below.
+When you create a payment link, you provide an easy way for customers or clients to pay for goods or services.
+We'll go into the different forms and uses of paylinks below.

 The payment button, also known as a pay button or buy button, appears on the ecommerce website and directs the customer to the checkout page where they can enter their payment details.